This Is How To Know That A Calico Cat Is Female

 8- 15 pounds

-As you probably know, King Arthur and the famous roundtable has its roots there, which laid the ground stone for some horrible Hollywood movies who did not, in any way, true diligent justice to a diverse and beautiful country.
+As you probably know, King Arthur and the famous round-table has its roots in Cornwall, which laid the ground stone for some horrible Hollywood movies, which did not, in any way, true diligent justice to a diverse and beautiful country.

 However, the Cornish Rex calls the birthplace of the legendary King Arthur as her home of origin.
 It was in 1950, Ennismore and Winfrid Macallister had a kitten born to a calico Tortoiseshell cat named Serena (Spanish word for mermaid).